kelvin-olaiya/exam-ds-alchemist-report/report.md

   node_3_volume:
 ```

 After that it is possible to launch one or more Alchemist Server.
-To do that we must right a configuration file telling the server how to connect to the message broker and to etcd cluster.
+To do that we must right a configuration file telling the server how to connect to the message broker and to the etcd cluster.
 Here's an example:

 ```yaml
 etcd: